divinites/cndict/README.md

 A small EN-CN dictionary plug-in for Sublime text 3

 It is a very simple dictionary plug-in for sublime text3.

 Usage:

-Select a word you want to translate, use corresponding key-mappings, then an Output Pannel will show up from the bottom.

-You can use the default key-mapping:

 Ctrl+Alt+Y: 有道词典 Youdao

 Ctrl+Alt+C: 金山词典 Jinshan

-Or you can define them according to your own preferences.

-Plan to add more dict in the future.
+Select a word you want to translate, use corresponding key-mappings, then depending on the configuration "phantom",

+if true:

+- a block of phantom will show up just below the line:

+  Using Crtl+Shift+D to Erase all Phantoms

+if false:

+This is the classical option, an Output Pannel will show up from the bottom.